 Integrity: We do what we say we will do and we do it the right way.

-Equality: We hold the tenants that ALL people are equal and deserving of equal rights, dignity, respect and opportunity.
+Equality: We believe that ALL people are equal and deserving of equal rights, dignity, respect and opportunity.

 Diversity: Our differences strengthen us and draw us closer as a community.